alloba/book-of-hours-notes/skills-and-languages/Pentiments & Precursors.md

 ## Description
 Pentiments & Precursors

-Feats and feits of forgotten things: the Carapace Cross, the line of Antaios, the world of a low red sun.
+Feats and feits of forgotten things: the Carapace Cross, the line of [[Antaios]], the world of a low red sun.
 'Though much is taken, much abides.'
 ## Tree of Wisdom Entries